farshadabdulazeez/Python-LeetCode-Solutions/README.md

 The repository is organized as follows:

 - `python_solutions_with_explanation`: The main folder containing all the LeetCode problem solutions.
 - `Question_<Number>`: Each subfolder corresponds to a specific problem on LeetCode, identified by its number.
-Each solution folder contains both the code and an explanation.
-The explanations provide insights into the problem-solving approach and details about the implemented solution

 ## How to Use

 Feel free to explore the solutions for different problems.
-Each solution folder contains both the code (`solution.py`) and an explanation (`explanation.md`).
+Each solution folder contains both the code and an explanation .
 The explanations provide insights into the problem-solving approach and details about the implemented solution.

 ## Contributions